top of page

 How we can bring our children closer to nature again, and thus do something for the sustainable development of our planet in the long term.

 Alienation from nature describes the state in which children and young people lose their connection to nature.
-They often no longer know the simplest plants and animals, do not know which fruits grow in the forest and show little interest in their environment.
+They often no longer know the simplest plants and animals, do not know which fruits grow in the forest, and show little interest in their environment.
 This trend has been documented for years by studies such as the "Youth Report on Nature", which highlights the younger generation's dwindling connection to nature.

 In our modern society, children have less and less contact with nature.
-They spend the majority of their time indoors, whether at school, at home or in leisure activities that rarely take place outside.
+They spend the majority of their time indoors, whether at school, at home, or in leisure activities that rarely take place outside.
 This alienation from nature has far-reaching consequences for children's development and well-being.
-But what exactly is alienation from nature, what effects does it have and what responsibility do we have as parents?
+But what exactly is alienation from nature, what effects does it have, and what responsibility do we have as parents?

 Children who spend little time in nature are often less physically active, which has a negative impact on their health.
 They are less likely to have the opportunity to develop their motor skills and are more likely to be overweight.
 Alienation from nature also has a psychological impact: children who regularly play outside are demonstrably less stressed and have a lower risk of mental illness.
 Nature offers them space for creativity and relaxation, which is often lacking indoors.

 A major factor in the alienation from nature is the so-called culture of fear.
 Many parents are afraid to let their children play outside unsupervised.
-They fear accidents, criminal assaults or that their children could get lost.
+They fear accidents, criminal assaults, or that their children could get lost.
 These fears are reinforced by media reports of violent crime and accidents.
 As a result, parents severely restrict their children's freedom of movement, which leads to them spending less time in nature.

 Another phenomenon is the overprotectiveness of many parents.
 Helicopter parents in particular, who constantly monitor their children, prevent their children from experiencing nature independently.
 Children need to learn to assess risks and act confidently in nature.
 However, if they are constantly guarded, they develop less self-confidence and are later less able to cope independently in nature.